Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 The command above will deploy an AKS cluster with the following configurations:

 - Deploy Kubernetes version 1.29.
 This is not the latest version of Kubernetes, and is intentionally set to an older version to demonstrate cluster upgrades later in the workshop.
-- Create a "system" node pool with 3 nodes of size **Standard_D4s_v5** in availability zones 1, 2, and 3.
+- Create a "system" node pool with 3 nodes in availability zones 1, 2, and 3.
 This node pool will be used to host system workloads and to ensure datacenter resiliency, the nodes will be spread across availability zones.
 The VM SKU may need to be adjusted based on your subscription quota.
 - Use Azure CNI Overlay Powered By Cilium networking.
 This will give you the most advanced networking features available in AKS and gives great flexibility in how IP addresses are assigned to pods.
 - Use a standard load balancer to support traffic across availability zones.
 - The following features are enabled as they are best practice for production clusters: